Journal of Economic Perspectives: Proposals

 Articles in many other economics journals are addressed to the author's peers in a subspecialty; thus, they use tools and terminology of that specialty and presume that readers know the context and general direction of the inquiry.
 By contrast, this journal is aimed at all economists, including those not conversant with recent work in the subspecialty of the author.
 The goal is to have articles that can be read by 90 percent or more of the AEA membership, as opposed to articles that can only be mastered with abundant time and energy.
 Articles should be as complex as they need to be, but not more so.
 Moreover, the necessary complexity should be explained in terms appropriate to an audience presumed to have an understanding of economics generally, but not a specialized knowledge of the author's methods or previous work in this area.

 The Journal of Economic Perspectives is intended to be scholarly without relying too heavily on mathematical notation or mathematical insights.
 In some cases, it will be appropriate for an author to offer a mathematical derivation of an economic relationship, but in most cases it will be more important that an author explain why a key formula makes sense and tie it to economic intuition, while leaving the actual derivation to another publication or to an appendix.

 JEP does not publish book reviews or literature reviews.
-Highly mathematical papers, papers exploring issues specific to one non-U.S. country (like the state of agriculture in Ukraine), and papers that address an economic subspecialty in a manner inaccessible to the general AEA membership are not appropriate for the Journal of Economic Perspectives.
+Highly mathematical papers, research-intensive papers on narrowly focused topics, and papers that address an economic subspecialty in a manner inaccessible to the general AEA membership are not appropriate for the Journal of Economic Perspectives.
 Our stock in trade is original, opinionated perspectives on economic topics that are grounded in frontier scholarship.
-If you are not familiar with this journal, it is freely available on-line here.
+If you are not familiar with this journal, it is freely available online here.

 Guidelines for Preparing JEP Proposals